hide

 How to teach English abroad as a couple or with a friend

+We love to hear that, of course.
+However, teaching English abroad doesn’t have to be a solo venture.
 Is it possible to teach abroad as a couple or with a friend?
-It’s a question our TEFL advisers are asked all the time here at The TEFL Org, and the answer is quite simple: yes!
-It’s actually more common than you might think.
+It’s a question our TEFL advisers are always asked here at The TEFL Org, and the answer is the firmest possible “yes!”.
+In fact, it’s way more common than you might think.

-Embarking on a TEFL adventure with your partner or best friend means that you always have someone there for support, to share in new experiences, and there can even be financial benefits as well.
+Embarking on a TEFL adventure with your partner or best friend means you always have someone there for support.
+You’ll have someone you can trust along with you for the journey to share new experiences, the good times and the challenges, and see parts of the world you’ve never seen before.

 So, obviously, there are advantages to TEFLing with a partner or friend.
 However, there are also a few things to be aware of before diving in.
 What are the requirements?
 How do you find teaching positions if there are two of you?
 Where are the best places to find TEFL jobs?

-Travelling the world and working as an English teacher doesn’t always need to be a solo mission!
-Let’s get into it.
+Travelling the world and working as an English teacher doesn’t always need to be a solo mission, so let’s break down how to do it.

-What you need to teach English abroad together
+What you both need to teach English abroad

-Above anything else, we need to take a look at the requirements for most TEFL jobs.
+Before anything else, we must look at the requirements for most TEFL jobs.
 Remember, because there are two of you, you both need to fit the criteria stipulated by employers and visa regulations if you’re going to find work.
-Don’t worry though - it’s pretty straight-forward!
+Don’t worry, though - it’s pretty straightforward!

 Both of you must have a TEFL qualification.
-The days of English speakers being able to walk into a job without any experience or a single qualification are pretty much over.
-The employers that are willing to recruit unqualified teachers these days are best avoided .
+The days of English speakers being able to walk into a job without any experience or a single qualification are over.
+The employers willing to recruit unqualified teachers these days are best avoided .

-What you need is a 120-hour TEFL qualification from an accredited TEFL course provider.
+You need a 120-hour TEFL qualification from an accredited TEFL course provider.
 Accreditation is key here.
-It ensures both the quality of the TEFL course and its recognition by employers abroad.
-It’s why we’ve worked hard to become the most accredited TEFL course provider in the world, gaining our accreditation from a range of established bodies .
+It ensures the quality of the TEFL course and its recognition by employers abroad.
+That’s why we’ve worked hard to become the most accredited TEFL course provider in the world, gaining our accreditation from a range of established bodies .

 A degree

 A degree is a requirement for many – but not all! – TEFL jobs.
-If you have a degree but your partner doesn’t (or vice versa) then you will be restricted to countries where a degree isn’t a visa requirement.
-Find out where you can teach English without a degree here .
+If you have a degree but your partner doesn’t (or vice versa), you will be restricted to countries where a degree isn’t a visa requirement.
+However, there are many fantastic TEFL destinations where you can teach English without a degree across various continents, so you definitely won’t miss out on a worldwide adventure just because you don’t have a degree.

 English proficiency

-It almost goes without saying that you need an excellent level of English in order to teach it.
-If English isn’t your first language then it’s still possible to find work but it can be a bit more of a challenge.
+You need an excellent level of English to teach it.
+Even if English isn’t your first language, you can find work.
+However, it can be a bit more of a challenge.
 This is because of non-native English bias and visa requirements that can restrict your options for teaching English abroad.
-If one or both of you are non-native English speakers then it’s absolutely essential to be aware of the possible restrictions so you’re able to focus your job search appropriately.
+If one or both of you are non-native English speakers, then it’s absolutely essential to be aware of the possible restrictions to focus your job search appropriately.

-It would help if you had either a TOEFL or IELTS certificate in your arsenal.
+It would help to have a TOEFL or IELTS certificate in your arsenal.
 Both of these qualifications are proof of proficiency in English, with different grades and levels to demonstrate your ability.
 This removes any doubt in an employer’s mind if you’re not a native English speaker.
+Alternatively, a bachelor’s degree from an English language institution demonstrates high-level English ability.

 Visa requirements

-Visa requirements can vary wildly from nation to nation, and it’s essential that you research them.
-Depending on the country, there can be restrictions based on the following: age, degree status, criminal record, native/non-native status, and more.
-It’s important to note that there is absolutely no flexibility when it comes to visa requirements – if you don’t meet the criteria then there’s no way around it.
+Visa requirements can vary wildly from nation to nation, and you must research them.
+Depending on the country, there can be restrictions based on the following:

-Establishing where you can both teach at the very start avoids disappointment later down the line and it’ll help focus your job search.
+Unfortunately, there isn’t any flexibility when it comes to visas.
+If you don’t meet a country’s requirements, there isn’t any way around it.
+Establishing a place where you can both teach at the very start avoids disappointment later and will help you focus on your job search.

 There are TEFL jobs to be found right across the globe.
 But where are the best countries to find work together?

-Because you need to find not one, but two jobs, you want to focus your search on big cities.
+Due to not having one but two jobs to secure, you want to focus your search on big cities.
 This gives you the option of finding work with the same employer or at different schools but still being able to live in the same place.
-Rural areas and countries with highly competitive job markets are going to be a challenge if there are two of you.
+Rural areas and countries with highly competitive job markets will be a challenge if there are two of you.

 Tips for teaching English abroad together